 2. Promote Sustainable Agriculture and Food Systems:

 Supporting local farmers and promoting local food systems can also contribute to food security and reduce the environmental impact of food transportation.
 Investing in agricultural research and development is essential for developing new technologies and practices that can increase food production while minimizing environmental harm.
-By adopting a holistic approach to food systems, societies can ensure that everyone has access to nutritious food without depleting natural resources.
+By adopting a holistic approach to food systems, societies can confirm that everyone has access to nutritious food without depleting natural resources.

 3. Encourage Family Planning and Reproductive Health Services: